 Interviewee: [00:11:26] No,no, of course.
 So in one case I actually had the data provided by the the client.
 And in other cases I had to design software so that the client could label data and provide us with the dataset needed for the training.

-Gunel: [00:11:53] In cases when you had people's labeling data.
+Interviewer1: [00:11:53] In cases when you had people's labeling data.
 Did you have only one person who were doing it or did you have more than one person?

 Interviewee: [00:12:04] So now, since this is related to the project that is ongoing and it's not actually something that I know, to be honest.
 I honestly don't know how they're handling it or if they're handling it, by the way.
 I hope it's more than one, for their mental sanity, but..

-Gunel: [00:12:28] Okay.
+Interviewer1: [00:12:28] Okay.
 Okay, so about model structure.
 Have you ever faced problems related to the wrong model structure and by that, I mean the number types of layers their dimensions and etcetera.

 Interviewee: [00:12:44] No, because for the problems that we had to solve the we used very very classical architecture.
 So as far as I'm concerned, I just used a network that was already designed and I just really had to select the number of, sorry, the shape of the very final layer.
 So that was it, but it was not really something that I could Define as a working on the structure because I mean that's the very least thing you can do with the network.